starthubhq/n8n-horizontal-do/docs/getting-started/prerequisites.md

 # Prerequisites

-Before deploying n8n with horizontal scaling on DigitalOcean, ensure you have the following:
+Before deploying production grade horizontal n8n on DigitalOcean, ensure you have the following:

 ## Required Accounts & Services